Zayed University To Organise Over 50 Events As Part Of UAE Innovates 2025 - UrduPoint

 Zayed University To Organise Over 50 Events As Part Of UAE Innovates 2025

-ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 06th Feb, 2025) Zayed University (ZU) has announced the organisation of more than 50 events as part of the UAE Innovates 2025, the nation’s largest celebration of innovation.
+ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 06th Feb, 2025) Zayed University (ZU) is once again championing innovation and creativity as it participates in UAE Innovates 2025, the country’s largest innovation festival.

-Throughout February, Zayed University’s campuses in Dubai and Abu Dhabi will host a diverse and dynamic lineup of events, workshops, competitions, and discussion forums, reinforcing the university’s mission to inspire and equip the next generation of innovators.
+Throughout February, Zayed University’s campuses in Abu Dhabi and Dubai will host a diverse lineup of events, workshops, and competitions, reinforcing the university’s mission to inspire and equip the next generation of innovators.

-This year’s programme, under the theme Empowering the Future Through Innovation, will feature activities across various disciplines, including artificial intelligence (AI), sustainability, entrepreneurship, and digital transformation.

-Prof. Micheal Allen, Acting Vice President at Zayed University, commented, “At Zayed University, we are committed to nurturing a culture of innovation that aligns with the UAE’s transition towards a more knowledge-based economy.
-Innovation Month shines a spotlight on the talent of our students, faculty, staff and partners and their commitment to solving global challenges through groundbreaking ideas and pioneering solutions.”
+Prof. Michael Allen, Acting Vice-President of Zayed University, said, "At Zayed University, we are committed to fostering a culture of innovation that supports the UAE’s transition to a knowledge-based economy.
+This month-long celebration will turn our campuses into hubs of creativity, showcasing the talent of our students, faculty, staff, and partners as they develop groundbreaking solutions to global challenges."

+Pioneering AI Solutions for Environmental Challenges – A hackathon by the College of Natural and Health Sciences will unite students, faculty, and staff to develop AI-driven solutions for climate change, waste management, and biodiversity conservation.

+AI-Powered Learning Startup Competition – The College of Interdisciplinary Studies (CIS) will invite aspiring entrepreneurs to pitch AI-driven solutions for gamifying education for children aged 3-16, with a chance to win AED50,000 in startup grants.

 Recent Stories